-□ The use of the optical instruments supplied with your notebook will cause eye hazard.
-As the laser beam used in this product is harmful to eyes, do not attempt any disassembling process.
-For servicing, refer to qualified personnel only.
+- The use of optical instruments with this product will increase eye hazard.
+As the laser beam used in this product is harmful to the eyes, do not attempt to disassemble the cabinet.
+Refer servicing to qualified personnel only. - Danger Visible and invisible laser radiation when open.
+Avoid direct exposure to beam.